 A 33 percent tax will be levied and collected by the State of Ohio on all gross casino revenue received by each casino operator of these four casino facilities.
 This bulletin describes how those taxes will be distributed and the accounting method to be used by local governments that receive the tax proceeds.

-This bulletin clarifies whether county and independent agricultural societies established pursuant to Ohio Rev. Code Section 1711.01, et seq., may authorize the sale of intoxicating beverages at events conducted by a society and receive revenue from the sales and whether a society may use public funds to purchase intoxicating beverages for resale.
+This bulletin clarifies whether county and independent agricultural societies established pursuant to Ohio Revised Code (ORC) §1711.01, et seq., may authorize the sale of intoxicating beverages at events conducted by a society and receive revenue from the sales and whether a society may use public funds to purchase intoxicating beverages for resale.

 This bulletin outlines the requirements for transition in officeholders regarding compensation for newly elected officials.